Research Study: R3CODE (Researching Reward and Resilience in Concussion and Depression)

 - Depression Group: People who have current depression, and no history of concussion/TBI

-- Concussion Group: People who have had a concussion in the past 3-24 months, and no psychiatric history
+- Concussion Group: People who have had a concussion at least 3 months ago, and no psychiatric history

-- Depression & Concussion Group: People who have current depression AND who have had a concussion within the past 3-24 months
+- Depression & Concussion Group: People who have current depression AND who have had a concussion at least 3 months ago

 - Comparison Group: People with no concussion/TBI or psychiatric history